Learn how to start or grow a handyman business

 Estimated Tax Savings - S Corp

-Actual tax savings will vary depending on your state and some other factors (see table at bottom of page for more details).
+Actual tax savings will vary depending on your state and other factors (see table at bottom of page for more details).

 Disclaimer: This article is for educational purposes only.
 I am not a financial professional of any kind and am not qualified to give financial advice.
-Seek professional council when making important business and financial decisions.
+Seek professional counsel when making important business and financial decisions.

 How does filing S Corp status save on taxes?

-Put simply, it reduces your Self-Employment (SE Tax) taxes significantly.
+It reduces your Self-Employment (SE Tax) taxes significantly.

-With an LLC or sole proprietorship, you have to pay SE Tax on every dollar of income your business generates for you.
 With an S corp, you only have to pay SE tax on your salary (which you get to determine).

 EXAMPLE